comunica/Article-ISWC2023-SolidQuery/content/approach.md

 ### Discovery of type index

 As discussed in [](#solid), the type index provides a way to discover resources in a data vault by RDF classes.
-In this section, we introduce a discovery method that follows all links in the type index, and a filter-based discovery method that builds upon it by only following those type index links that match with a class mentioned in the query.
+In this section, we introduce a discovery method that follows links in the type index.
+This discovery method contains an optional filter component that is able to only following those type index links that match with a class mentioned in the query.

 #### Intuitive description